 Whats good : Inventive return of Davros.
 The war between Daleks and Movellans.
 Unintentionally funny.

-Whats bad : Romana regenerating several times by choice – just bizarre.
-Davros is played by a different actor.
+Whats bad : Romana regenerating several times by choice – is just bizarre.
+Davros is played by a different actor and it is jarring.
 The Daleks are made to look slightly foolish.
-Davros being wheeled around undignified by the Doctor.
+Davros being wheeled around by the Doctor – undignified.
 Daleks referred to as – ‘robots’.
 The Dalek props look unfinished.
 The Movellan’s dated 70’s disco look.
 Unintentionally funny.

-Review With Spoilers : Destiny Of The Daleks is the follow-up Davros and Dalek story – to Genesis Of The Daleks.
+Review With Spoilers : Destiny Of The Daleks is the follow-up Davros and the Dalek story, to Genesis Of The Daleks.

-Although the timeline is muddled, due to the time-travel element.
-We can assume that after the origin story of Genesis Of The Daleks, all of the other Dalek adventures then follow, including the Hartnell introduction The Daleks.
+Although the timeline is muddled (due to the time-travel element), we can assume that – after the origin story of Genesis Of The Daleks, all of the other Dalek adventures follow – in order, including the actual original Hartnell introduction The Daleks.

 Whilst all of these other Dalek adventures, take place as they did.
-Davros must have remained buried on Skaro until the events of Destiny Of The Daleks .
+Davros must have remained buried on Skaro, until the events of Destiny Of The Daleks .

-Meanwhile, aboard the Tardis – Romana bizarrely regenerates a number of times, into different forms – before settling on the form of Princess Astra from previous episode The Armageddon Factor.
+Meanwhile, aboard the Tardis – Romana bizarrely regenerates – a number of times, into different forms.
+Before finally settling on the form of Princess Astra, from previous season finale The Armageddon Factor.

-It was brought in simply because Mary Tamm didn’t return as Romana and Lalla Ward was instead – offered the part.
-They could have written the transition better though; as it suggests a Timelord can wastefully burn through a few regenerations, whilst choosing a desirable form; ridiculous!
+It was brought in, simply because Mary Tamm didn’t return as Romana – and Lalla Ward was offered the part.
+They could have written the regeneration transition way better though; as it suggests a Time Lord can (wastefully) burn through a few regenerations, whilst choosing a desirable form; absolutely ridiculous!

-The Dalek’s war with the cyborg Movellans, is an interesting turn of events – in their continued story.
-Both sides are waging a battle computer war, which has yet to see either side fire a shot – because of computer stalemate.
+The Dalek’s war with the cyborg Movellans, is an interesting turn of events – in the Dalek story.
+Both sides are waging a battle computer war, which has yet to see either side fire an actual shot; because of computer stalemate.

-The Dalek’s want to find and unearth their creator Davros to give them an edge in this war.
-Likewise, tbe Movellans want the Doctor to help them.
+The Daleks want to find their creator Davros, to give them an edge in the war.
+Likewise, the Movellans want the Doctor to help them stop the Daleks.

-The Movellans look pretty ridiculous in this, like they should be boogying at Studio 54, rather than waging war against the Dalek; with their tight white disco lycra jump suits and silver afro wigs.
+The Movellans look pretty ridiculous – in this, like they should be boogying at Studio 54 – in New York.
+Rather than waging war against the Daleks, with their tight-white disco lycra jump-suits and silver afro-wigs.

-The Dalek’s themselves are cast as a bit bungling and ineffective.
-Tom Baker berates them for their obvious lack of stairs climbing ability which probably forever hurt their scariness appeal.
-The Doctor easily dispatches one by covering its eye stalk with his hat and then blowing it up, with a Dalek charge.
+The Dalek’s themselves, are cast as a bit bungling and ineffective, in this.
+Tom Baker berates them for their obvious lack of stair-climbing ability; which probably – forever hurt their scary appeal.
+The Doctor easily dispatches one by covering its eye-stalk, with a hat – and then dispatching it with a Dalek explosive charge.

-Still, the biggest humiliation is reserved for Davros himself, who is forcibly pushed all over the Dalek city, in his wheelchair, by the Doctor – in an attempt to evade the Dalek force.
+Still, the biggest humiliation is reserved for Davros himself, who is forcibly pushed all over the Dalek city, in his wheelchair, by the Doctor; in a comical attempt – to evade the Dalek-force.

-Davros actor – David Gooderson doesn’t cut quite the same commanding performance, as his predecessor Genesis Of The Daleks‘s Michael Wisher.
+Davros actor – David Gooderson, doesn’t cut the same commanding performance, as predecessor (in Genesis Of The Daleks‘s) Michael Wisher.

-Using the same mask that was worn by Wisher, which doesn’t fit quite right.
-Michael Wisher was unavailable to reprise the role, so Gooderson took over but the change is noticable and Wisher is a miss.
+Using the same mask that was worn by Wisher, which obviously doesn’t fit; quite the same.
+Michael Wisher was unavailable to reprise the role, so Gooderson took over but the change is noticable – and Wisher is a miss.

-The image of Daleks wearing explosives strapped around their waists as impromptu suicide bombers – on their way to the Movellan ship, is a bit uncomfortable now – especially in this age of modern terrorism.
+The image of Daleks wearing explosives strapped around their waists, as impromptu suicide bombers – on their way to the Movellan ship, is striking but a bit uncomfortable now; especially in this age of modern terrorism.

-Destiny Of The Daleks is slackly handled, dated and sometimes unintenionally laughable – Dalek episode.
-However, it is still more than entertaining to watch and there is enough good – to counteract the bad.
+Destiny Of The Daleks is slackly handled, dated overly humourous – and unintenionally laughable.
+However, it is still more than entertaining to watch and there is enough good, to counteract the bad.

-Tom Baker’s integrity helps make it work and it furthers the Dalek story much more than its follow-ups; Revelation Of The Daleks & Resurrection Of The Daleks.
+Tom Baker’s integrity helps make it work and it furthers the Dalek story somewhat, much further; than than follow-ups; Revelation Of The Daleks & Resurrection Of The Daleks.

-It was always going to be a hard act to follow up on Genesis Of The Daleks but Destiny Of The Daleks does this adequately enough in the most bizarre fashion.
+It was always going to be a hard-act, to follow-up on defining; Genesis Of The Daleks but Destiny Of The Daleks does this adequately enough – in the most bizarre fashion.
 It never threatens to rise to the level of it’s predecessor.